Client

 Campaigns

-This multi-scale way of seeing shaped the visual identity as well.
-We built a visual language anchored in the motif of the lens, round shapes, zooming gestures, layered imagery.
+This multi-scale way of seeing oncology shaped the visual identity as well.
+We worked with C/Can to build a visual language anchored in the motif of the lens, with round shapes, zooming gestures, and layered imagery.
 This motif appeared throughout the year's content pieces, in videos, infographics, and post layouts, evolving with each campaign while maintaining coherence.
-This approach became a recognisable asset for C/Can, and has even been adopted by other partners like the ICC since then.

 City Cancer Challenge Account